-Waste Management & Minimisation Coastal Assets Community Facilities Parks and Reserves Commercial Assets Council Property Hydrometric Assets
+- Waste Management and Minimisation - Coastal Assets

+- Community Facilities

+- Parks and Reserves

+- Commercial Assets

+- Council Property

+- Hydrometric Assets

 This Strategy provides direction to our infrastructure activity management plans.
-All of our activity management plans can be found on our website <a href="http://www.tasman.govt.nz/policy/plans/activity-management-plans-to-the-to-th
+All of our activity management plans can be found on our website www. tasman.govt.nz/link/activity-management-plans.